hardisgroupcom/vagrant-elk-reflex/README.md

 			* Execute `%REFLEX_HOME%\product\bin\reflex_cloud_service_install.bat`
 			* Execute `%REFLEX_HOME%\product\bin\win_rfx_jdaemon_install.bat`

-* Update jcollectd configuration files (conf/wagon-jcollectd.properties and conf/jmiddleware-jcollectd.properties)
+* Update jcollectd configuration files (`conf/wagon-jcollectd.properties` and `conf/jmiddleware-jcollectd.properties`)
 	* Replace `influxdbServerAddress` by the address of your monitoring tool server.
 	* Replace `influxdbServerPort` by the influxdb port of your monitoring server (influx db default port : 25826)

 ## Settings

-The following monitoring tool settings can be customized.
+The following settings can be customized.

 ### Memory allocation

-By default, memory allocated to the virtual machine is 2 GB.
+By default, memory allocated to the virtual machine is **2 GB**.

 To update this value, edit file `Vagrantfile` line `vb.memory`.